KevinKelley/nanovg-rs/README.md

 Dependencies
 ============
-Hopefully none, for runtime.
 This build process will produce a Rust library, which includes the Rust wrapper for nanovg functions, and which statically links in those functions.
 NanoVG only does the graphics drawing, though; you'll need to be getting a GL context from somewhere.
 The examples use GLFW.

 Premake4 is required for building NanoVG itself.

-rust-bindgen wass used to create the initial ffi binding.
+rust-bindgen was used to create the initial ffi binding.

+gl-rs, by bjz, is used to grab the GL framebuffer for snapshots.

+glfw-rs, also bjz's, is used to create the window and exposed events.

 Building